danielhstahl/cf_dist_utils_rust/README.md

 # cf_dist_utils

-This is a simple Black Scholes option calculator written in rust.
+This is a set of utilities to wrap around my [fang_oost](https://github.com/phillyfan1138/fang_oost_rust) library.
 Documentation is on [docs.rs](https://docs.rs/cf_dist_utils/0.6.1/cf_dist_utils/).
+The main features are the ability to compute VaR, the CDF of a distribution, and the expected shortfall of a distribution.

 ## using cf_dist_utils
 Put the following in your Cargo.toml: